 1. AUTOSAR comprises basic software (BSW), runtime environment (RTE), and application layers.
 BSW will help you create low-level drivers, RTE — build communication services for the software components, and the application layer — develop business logic.

 2. AUTOSAR is approved by ISO 26262-1:2011, a certification for automobile software safety.
 This software architecture ensures easy and secure code development even for ASIL D electronic blocks.

 3. AUTOSAR consists of two platforms: Classic and Adaptive.
 The Classic Platform works with basic microcontroller performance, while the Adaptive Platform is responsible for complex programs that run on multicore microcontrollers.

 4. There are few engineers that took over AUTOSAR due to the costliness of the program and its extreme complexity.

 Regardless of the software's complicity, AUTOSAR considerably accelerates code writing since it provides countless configuration possibilities and functionalities for the vehicle.
 Additionally, this tool is your guarantee to certify many electronic modules in the car at once.

-We at Lemberg Solutions will be happy to help you get your automobile to the market since our embedded engineers are among those who have mastered AUTOSAR and continue monitoring the updates and learning even more.
-Our wide experience in embedded development and creation of reliable IoT systems will come in handy if you have an automotive project in mind and don’t know who to turn to, so don’t hesitate to get in touch through the contact form or message me directly on LinkedIn.
+We at Lemberg Solutions will be happy to help you get your automobile to the market since our embedded engineers are among those who have mastered AUTOSAR engineering services and continue monitoring the updates and learning even more.
+Our wide experience in embedded software development services and creation of reliable IoT systems will come in handy if you have an automotive project in mind and don’t know who to turn to, so don’t hesitate to get in touch through the contact form or message me directly on LinkedIn.